abhishekbaghel05/public/Creating_DAISY_files_using_google_cloud.md

 ## Setting Up Google Cloud TTS
 1. Visit cloud.google.com and create a new accout if it is not existing
 2. Create a new project and give a name to it
-3. Create a new Billing account by adding your credit card details.
+3. Create a new Billing account by adding your credit card details
 4. Enable Google Cloud TTS API Service.
 Pricing and other details are available
-5. Generate an API Key for sending the conversion requsts to google cloud.
+5. For sending the conversion requsts to google cloud generate an API Key by going to API & Credentials --> Credentials
 6. Copy the API key
-7.
+7. Open

 ## Converting an EPUB file to DAISY Audio
 1. Open DAISY Pipeline 2 sotware from the start menu
-2. Click on `File` and Create a `New job`
+2. Click on `File` and click on `New job`
 3. Select `EPUB to DAISY` option
+4.